SS Clifton: Lament

-Three of the men lost with the ship, including captain Emmett Gallagher, were from the maritime community of Beaver Island, Michigan.
-The island community, which at the time was predominantly Irish-American, maintained the tradition of generating a folk-song lament for persons who were seen as having laid down their lives with heroism, and a ballad was written in honor of Captain Gallagher and the crew of Clifton.
+Three of the men lost with the ship, including the vessel's captain, were from the maritime community of Beaver Island, Michigan.
+The island community, which at the time was predominantly Irish-American, maintained the tradition of generating a folk-song lament for persons who were seen as having laid down their lives with heroism, and a ballad was written in honor of the crew of Clifton.

 Attributed to islander Frank McCauley and collected by a folklore researcher in 1932, "The Seaman's Lament" purports to tell the story of the lost captain and crew.
 Lines 23 through 26 of the lament are of particular interest, as they set forth a hypothesis that the doomed vessel was slewed by a series of waves, an action equivalent to broaching on a sailing ship.
 Once slewed, the cargo vessel was swamped and then foundered.